 - 2013 Studied Healing Birth Stories with Maureen Campion and Sarina LaMarche

-- Is currently working with Gail Tully of Spinning Babies and Belly Mapping
+- 2009 - 2017 worked with Gail Tully of Spinning Babies and Belly Mapping

 2014 Studied Dyamic Body Balancing with Carol Phillips